akaabdullahmateen/roadmap/css/concepts/index.md

 | `revert`  | Reverts the property value to the value that would have been if no changes were made by the current style origin. |
 | `unset`   | Resets an inherited property to the inherited value and non-inherited property to the initial value.              |

-## Reset style sheets

-After your content has finished altering styles, it may find itself in a situation where it needs to restore them to a known state.
-This may happen in cases of animations, theme changes, and so forth.
-The CSS property `all` lets you quickly set (almost) everything in CSS back to a known state.

-`all` lets you opt to immediately restore all properties to any of their initial (default) state, the state inherited from the previous level of the cascade, a specific origin (the user agent stylesheet, the author stylesheet, or the user stylesheet), or even to clear the values of the properties entirely.

-Although some constraints on user agent stylesheets are set by the HTML specification, browsers have a lot of latitude: that means some differences exist between browsers.
-To simplify the development process, Web developers may use a CSS reset stylesheet, such as _normalize.css_, which sets common properties values to a known state for all browsers before beginning to make alterations to suit their specific needs.

 ## Appendix

 ### Style guide / Lint